vanloc1808/mlx-server-OAI-compat/README.md

 # mlx-server-OAI-compat

 ## Description
-This repository hosts a high-performance proxy server designed to be fully compatible with the OAI-compat protocol, specifically tailored for MLX models.
-Developed using Python and powered by the FastAPI framework, it provides an efficient, scalable, and user-friendly solution for handling MLX-based vision and language model inference requests.
+This repository hosts a high-performance API server that provides OpenAI-compatible endpoints for MLX models.
+Developed using Python and powered by the FastAPI framework, it provides an efficient, scalable, and user-friendly solution for running MLX-based vision and language models locally with an OpenAI-compatible interface.

 > **Note:** This project currently supports **MacOS with M-series chips** only as it specifically leverages MLX, Apple's framework optimized for Apple Silicon.

+## OpenAI Compatibility

+This server implements the OpenAI API interface, allowing you to use it as a drop-in replacement for OpenAI's services in your applications.
+It supports:
+- Chat completions (both streaming and non-streaming)
+- Vision-language model interactions
+- Standard OpenAI request/response formats
+- Common OpenAI parameters (temperature, top_p, etc.)

 ## Supported Model Types